 - (1) The strength of derrick posts, masts(hereinafter referred to as "posts") and stays are to be analyzed for the combined load specified in 302.
-4 to determine the dimensions of their members in accordance with the requirement in Par 2 and Par 3 below. - (2) The Young's modulus of the wire ropes to be used in the analysis of strength of stayed posts is to be 30.4 kN/mm^2 and 45.1 kN/mm^2 for the case of determining the dimensions of posts and stays respectively.
+5 to determine the dimensions of their members in accordance with the requirement in Par 2 to Par 5 below. - (2) The Young's modulus of the wire ropes to be used in the analysis of strength of stayed posts is to be 30.4 kN/mm2 and 45.1 kN/mm2 for the case of determining the dimensions of posts and stays respectively.